 - Not a complete chore app.
-While Akimbo bills itself good for allowances, it’s doesn’t offer chore or task management tools, which other apps and cards specifically designed for allowances have.
+While Akimbo bills itself good for allowances, it doesn’t offer chore or task management tools that other apps and kids cards specifically designed for allowances have.

 If you prefer a more comprehensive task-management solution for allowances and chores, compare your prepaid debit card options.

 Use the table to sort through other kids debit cards with varying annual or monthly fees and key highlights.